 Customizable Email Themes

-Efficient Era offers takes advantage of Amazon's Buyer Seller Messaging System to send out follow-up.
+Efficient Era offers takes advantage of Amazon's Buyer Seller Messaging System to send out follow-up emails.
 Our email themes are completely customizable.
 You could choose between plain text format, simple layout or customize the HTML templates as you like.
-At a theme level, you can specify the text and images that automatically get attached to the headers and footers of every single product listing.
+If you are a beginner we recommend picking a pre-created theme which is attached to a campaign by default.
+If you are designing your own themes use the Theme Designer to specify the text and images that automatically get added to the headers and footers of a campaign.
 For example, you might want to add company specific signatures or logos.
 Themes can be created separately for each geography in multiple languages to serve multiple geographies.

 We provide you another layer of flexibility through Text Placeholders (see image below).
 Weave in text placeholders into your message to allow for dynamic and automated replacement text on the fly.